Jose Petronio Katigbak: First Known Harvard Filipino Student was from Lipa, Batangas

 [Thanks to Renz Marion D. Katigbak for supplying most of the information contained in this article.]

-1 An associate’s degree is an undergraduate academic program that ‘aims to give students the basic technical and academic knowledge and transferable skills they need to go on to employment or further study in their chosen field.’
+Notes and references:1 An associate’s degree is an undergraduate academic program that ‘aims to give students the basic technical and academic knowledge and transferable skills they need to go on to employment or further study in their chosen field.’
 “What is an Associate’s Degree?,” online at QS Top Universities.

 2 Along with other details of Katigbak’s early life, education and career, from “Memoir of Engr.
 Jose Petronio Katigbak, Transactions of the American Society of Civil Engineer, Volume 8, pgs.
 1803-1805,” published 1917 by the American Society of Civil Engineers.